mikekeith52/a_simple_project/README.md

 Here is where I would describe the intended audience of my analysis.
 Who needs these results and why?

 ## Installation Instructions
 You need to have Python installed, as well as the third-party libraries listed in the [`requirements.txt`](requirements.txt) file.
 You can automatically install those librarires by running `pip install -r requirements.txt` from command line.
+A requirements.txt file like this is standard practice for most Python projects.

 ## Refresh Instructions
 1. Download the code locally to your computer.
-2. Open `config.py` and change the `dates` paramter.
+2. Open `config.py` and change the `dates` parameter.
 The first element in this tuple is the start date and the second is the end date.
 3. Run `python main.py` on the command line.
 Or import it into a Jupyter notebook (`import main`) and run it from there (`main.main()`)

 ## Maintenance